ArtezGDA/scrapingTool_movieMashup/README.md

-# MovieMashup
+# InstantTrailer
-Tool for Movie Mashups
+Tool for creating your personal instant trailer.

 # Synopsis
-MovieMashup is a tool created to create a new, randomized video out of existing footage.
+InstantTrailer is a tool that creates new trailers based on existing ones.
-From an existing database of video footage it will merge the files together into a new video.
+It scrapes footage from different movie trailers, cuts them up into small parts and merges them back together.

 (At the top of the file there should be a short introduction and/ or overview that explains what the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.))